-Michigan is a prime vacation destination with its access to the Great Lakes, a few big cities, and lots of pristine wilderness.
+Michigan is a prime vacation destination, with its expanded access to the Great Lakes, some unique big cities, and lots of pristine wilderness.
+Michigan is a surprisingly wonderful little slice of the USA.
 It’s got beaches and forests along the edge of Lake Michigan and a flourishing wine and craft beer scene throughout the state.

 Mackinac Island draws tons of visitors in the summer, but there are plenty of wooded areas for you to hide away and relax in peace and quiet too.
-Plus, with foodie towns like Traverse City, the range of dining options is a huge draw for folks hoping to eat some great local food.
+Plus, with foodie towns like Traverse City and Grand Rapids, the range of dining options is a huge draw for folks hoping to eat some great local food.
 Come for skiing in the winter and boating in the summer.
-But definitely come for eating, drinking, and relaxing resort-style all year round.
+But definitely come, and do so resort-style, for eating, drinking, and relaxing all year round.

 Let’s have a look at the best resorts in Michigan: